and1hof/and1hof.github.io/consulting.md

 4. [Threat model](https://en.wikipedia.org/wiki/Threat_model) a complex application, find vulnerabilities and implement mitigations
 5. Train employees on security best practices, or deliver a security-related talk

-If so, I can help your business deliver on those needs rapidly and with excellent quality results.
+If so, I can help your business deliver those needs rapidly with excellent quality results.

 I have years of experience as a security architect designing some of the world's most groundbreaking security initiatives and technologies: